public-provident-fund-ppf-features-and-tax-benefits

 This investment option has evolved significantly over the years and today serves as one of the best sources of long-term savings and tax benefits.
 In this article, we will discuss what is PPF scheme and highlight its features and tax benefits.

-Public Provident Fund (PPF) is a long-term saving product that provides guaranteed returns and tax benefits.
+Public Provident Fund (PPF) is a long-term savings product that provides guaranteed returns and tax benefits.
 One great advantage of this scheme is that it allows you to keep your investments secure while generating interest at competitive rates (7.1% per annum).

 Funds in a PPF account are protected against all contingencies, including bankruptcy or loss of job during tenure.
 As such, it is one of the safest investment options for individuals with a low-risk appetite.